Yacht Delivery Service: Yacht Boarding Guidelines

 Do not interfere with cutting/removal of sea fastenings without permission.

 Ensure that all fenders are set at the correct location.

 Pay close attention to DYT crew instructions for line handling.

 Generators and enginesand engines are to remain off until you receive instructions from DYT loading master.
 Divers must be safely out of the water before either of these mechanisms can be turned on.

-If you have any other questions regarding our yacht boarding guidelines and yacht delivery service process, please visit our frequently asked questions section or contact one of our helpful representatives today!
+If you have any other questions regarding our yacht boarding guidelines and yacht delivery service process, contact one of our helpful representatives today!